 - Make applications accessible and transparent.
 Job seekers should not have to set up or navigate through complicated steps to begin the application process.

 - Respect Candidate Privacy.
 Information gathered in the application process should be shared carefully within your company and never made available to 3rd parties.

 - Asking for multiples is not allowed.
 Indeed will only allow postings to be open for a singular listing, but you can use the posting as an evergreen position in Jazz and continuously recruit for it!
 If you fill it, close the position and clone it and start over.

 - Don’t use offensive content.
 If a reasonable person would consider any aspect of your listing inappropriate or offensive, the visibility of your job may be affected.

 - Leave clickbait out of titles.
 Job titles should be the name of the particular job as it might appear on a business card, with no extra information.
-Job descriptions is where work location, required degrees, company perks and other specifics should be detailed.
+Location, required degrees, company perks, and other specifics can be detailed in the Job Description.

 - Don’t use job content that isn’t yours.
 Each job that appears on Indeed must be offered by an authorized representative of the company seeking to fill a position.

 - Offer a real job.
 Indeed is a search engine for jobs.
 Non-job content–including spam, scams and other offers will not be shown to job seekers.

 - Don’t try to game the system.
 Like other search engines, Indeed uses algorithms to provide the freshest, most relevant content in response to searches.
 Companies that attempt to exploit these principles by reposting roles within a short timeframe or posting roles in more locations than the job is offered for increased visibility will have the visibility of their jobs degraded.

 - Tell the truth.
 Provide the true details of your job, including its location, duties and whether the job is `being offered by the hiring company or by a recruiter on the company’s behalf.